📞 (563) 513-8771 | ✉️ [email protected] | 📲 Get the App

 What is the 1% rule?

 Monthly rent should be at least 1% of purchase price.
 A $200K property should rent for $2,000/month.
-Properties at 0.8-1% often still cash flow well in appreciating markets.
+Properties at 0.8-1% often still cash flow well in appreciating markets like Des Moines.
+Browse current listings to find properties meeting this criteria.

 What expenses should I budget for?